 A Guide to Filoli Historic House and Garden in California

-I’ve visited every season and have experienced all the changes to the gardens and the house each season.
+It’s my favorite place in the Bay Area and I visit multiple times a year.
+I’ve visited Filoli every season (almost every month!) and have experienced all the changes to the gardens and the house that happen throughout the year.

-If you’re looking for unique things to do in the Bay Area, look no further!
+If you’re looking for unique things to do in California, look no further!
 Filoli is the absolute best garden in the Bay Area.

 This post contains affiliate links that earn me a commission.
 For more information, read my disclaimer.